b00y0h/yv-iwc/README.md

 ## Test locally

-Run `yarn start` in this folder to watch for and build changes.
+Run `npm run start` in this folder to watch for and build changes.

 `cd` into `testing` directory and run `npm run start` to start a react app that has the `YouVisitIWC` component.
-To view changes you'll need to `yarn build` in the parent folder (this folder).

 Go to `http://local.dev.youvisit.com:3000/` to see the IWC on a page.

 # Building and pushing to NPM

+Run `npm run publishToNpm`

 ## Usage